Bharat Heavy Electricals Limited: Operations

+BHEL has been catering to the nation's Nuclear Programme since 1976 by way of design, manufacture, testing and supply of critical nuclear components like Reactor Headers, Steam Generators, Steam Turbine Generators, other Heat Exchangers and Pressure Vessels.

+Bharat Heavy Electricals Limited has a total of 2406 patents globally, out of which 1326 have been granted.
+Of these 16833 patents, more than 78% patents are active.
+India is where Bharat Heavy Electricals Limited has filed the maximum number of patents, followed by the USA and Europe.
+Bharat Heavy Electricals Ltd (BHEL), on an average, applied for more than one patent or copyright every working day in FY-2011.

 Initiatives

 BHEL's investment in R&D is amongst the largest in the corporate sector in India.

 During 2012–2013, the company invested about ₹1,252 Crore on R&D efforts, which corresponds to nearly 2.50% of the turnover of the company, focusing on new product and system developments and improvements in existing products.
 The IPR (Intellectual Property Rights) capital of BHEL grew by 21.5% in the year, taking the total to 2170.

 The corporate R&D division at Hyderabad leads BHEL's research efforts in a number of areas of importance to BHEL's product range.
 Research & product development (RPD) groups for each product group at the manufacturing divisions play a complementary role.
 BHEL has established Centres of Excellence for Simulators, Computational Fluid Dynamics, Permanent Magnet Machines, Surface Engineering, Machine Dynamics, Centre for Intelligent Machines and Robotics, Compressors & Pumps, Centre for Nano Technology, Ultra High Voltage Laboratory at Corporate R&D; Centre of Excellence for Hydro Machines at Bhopal; Power Electronics and IGBT & Controller Technology at Electronics Division, Bengaluru, and Advanced Fabrication Technology and Coal Research Centre at Tiruchirappalli.

 BHEL has established four specialized institutes, viz., Welding Research Institute (WRI) at Tiruchirappalli, Ceramic Technological Institute (CTI) at Bangalore, Centre for Electric Traction (CET) at Bhopal and Pollution Control Research Institute (PCRI) at Haridwar.
 Amorphous Silicon Solar Cell plant at Gurgaon pursues R&D in Photo Voltaic applications.

+Bharat Heavy Electricals Limited (BHEL) has achieved the unique milestone of supplying its 100th Space-grade battery to ISRO for its very important and critical mission, Chandrayaan 3.
+These are manufactured at the Electronic Systems Division (ESD) of BHEL in Bengaluru.
+These batteries use various types of chemistry, including Nickel-Cadmium, Nickel-Hydrogen, and Lithium-Ion.